disk91/stm32-it-sdk/README.md

  - ITSDK_WITH_WDG / allows to disable the watchdog
  - ITSDK_WITH_UART_RXIRQ / allows to enable an RX IRQ on Serial communications with internal circular buffer
  - ITSDK_WITH_UART_RXIRQ_BUFSZ / size of the RX IRQ circular buffer for each of the serial channel (power of two)
+ - ITSDK_WITH_EXPERIMENTAL / activate or deactivate some experimental code by default set it to DISABLE

+### configDriver.h
+ - ITSDK_DRIVERS_ACCEL_LIS2DH12

 ## from version 1.5.0
 ### config.h